Quuxplusone/blog/_posts/2025-08-30-sin-admitir-verbo-alguno-part-2.md

 So our poet boasts that he is retelling the Matter of Britain as a series of limericks, without ever using that hackneyed phrase.
 Adding constraints doesn't change the fact that you're writing a faintly ridiculous genre of poetry to begin with.
 At the end of the day, it's still limericks.

+---

+This series continues with ["A poem all in dactylic noun substantives, part 3,"](/blog/2025/09/06/sin-admitir-verbo-alguno-part-3/) in which I display a chivalric romance composed _strictly_ of dactylic nouns.